mycargus/pact-wiki/FAQ.md

 ### How can I create a pact for a consumer that is not Ruby/JVM/.net/Javascript?

 Become famous, and write a pact-consumer library yourself!
-Then let us know about it so we can put a link to it in the documentation.
+Join the [pact-dev][pact-dev] Google group and have a chat to the other implementors before you start.

 ### How can I specify hooks to be executed before/after all examples for pact:verify?